• Skip to primary navigation

 These Italian Anise Cookies are soft and tender with a delicious anise flavor!

-Topped with a sweet glaze and colorful sprinkles, these cookies are ideal for a Christmas cookie platter or any other festive celebrations!
+Topped with a sweet glaze and colorful sprinkles, these cookies are ideal for a Christmas cookie platter or any other festive celebration!

 Italian Anise Cookies on black wire rack with one stacked cookie with bite taken.